jumpnow/jumpnowtek-site/_posts/2015-07-18-Beaglebone-Black-U-Boot-Notes.md

         8+0 records out
         4096 bytes (4.1 kB) copied, 0.110132 s, 37.2 kB/s

+The sysfs *read-only* override does not persist across reboots.

 If you run *saveenv* from the u-boot prompt